Glomeco logo

 The volunteering experience offers the opportunity not only to benefit from expertise, but also to look at your own work from a new perspective

-“For radio journalists and experts from all walks of life, as diversity and broad representation bring value to any workplace,” says Amkelwa.
+“For radio journalists and experts from all walks of life, because diversity and broad representation bring value to any workplace,” says Amkelwa.
+“And, of course, solid experience and passion for a volunteer subject like radio builds the foundation for the work,” she adds.

 Amkelwa is delighted with the tangible improvements they have made to Jamii FM radio over the past two weeks.